[Albert Owen in the Chair]

 Earlier, I mentioned the Edinburgh Beer Factory, which is also in my constituency.
 It was founded just over two years ago and is an independent, family-run brewery that is going from strength to strength.
 It has won multiple awards, including the award for the UK’s best Helles lager two years running and the award for the world’s best American brown ale in 2017.
 The company’s products are really quite outstanding and 2018 will be an exciting time for it, as it launches two new products and starts to export its beers.
 However, like many other companies, the Edinburgh Beer Factory would like to see a freeze in beer duty in the next Budget, as well as measures to encourage exports.
 Beer is in the top three British food and drink exports, and, like all parts of the British food and drink industry, brewers fear the consequences of Brexit and require more reassurance on that front.

-I am very grateful to the hon.
-Lady; if the next Front-Bench spokesperson takes the same amount of time, we will get a good response from the Minister.
+I am very grateful to the hon. and learned Lady; if the next Front-Bench spokesperson takes the same amount of time, we will get a good response from the Minister.

 We hope, Mr Owen.
 It is a pleasure to serve under your chairmanship.
 I congratulate the hon.
 Member for Dudley South (Mike Wood) on securing this debate.
 It was in his company and that of my hon.
 Friend the Member for Stoke-on-Trent North (Ruth Smeeth) that last week I tasted and enjoyed many UK beers with the Titanic Brewery.